 April 3 was National Employee Benefits Day.
 This year, the International Foundation of Employee Benefit Plans marked the occasion by focusing on the importance of benefits communication, offering a variety of free resources on its website.
 Our blog post this week covers why employee benefits are not only crucial for employee engagement, but also for your bottom line.

-Employee engagement—the emotional commitment an employee has to the organization and its goal—continues to be a hot topic these days.
+Employee engagement—the emotional commitment an employee has to the organization and its goals—continues to be a hot topic these days.
 In practical terms, engaged employees are willing to put in the extra hours, mentor others, and go above and beyond (even when the boss isn’t watching) because they are invested in the success of the organization and feel an emotional attachment to their work.

 HR professionals and top-level leadership recognize the impact engagement has on the bottom line.
 With an improving labor market and increasingly diverse workforce, organizations are pulling out all the stops and looking for ways to attract, retain, and engage their employees.